Offline Benchmark Tracker

 Benchmark assessments are a critical part of the program that give teachers a window into students' oral reading skills.
-They allow teachers to listen to students reading targeted passages, and include an online quiz as well as a retelling component that help gauge students' comprehension of the stories, so teachers can be assured that students are reading with understanding.
+They allow teachers to listen to students reading targeted passages and include an online quiz to gauge students' comprehension of the stories, so teachers can be assured that students are reading with understanding.

 How to Use Benchmark Assessments

 Students automatically take a benchmark assessment when they finish episodes 10, 20, 30, 40, 50, 60, 70, and 80.
-Students record themselves reading the benchmark story, and in later episodes (50, 60, 70, and 80) they also record their retelling of the story to check for comprehension.
-Both the reading and the retelling recordings will go to the teacher's Kids A-Z In Basket.
+Students record themselves reading the benchmark story, and the recordings will go to the teacher's Kids A-Z In Basket.

 If a student receives a rating of "needs practice" in his or her reading fluency in a benchmark assessment, Headsprout's fluency building materials will help that student improve his or her reading fluency through practice with the program's sounds, words, and connected text.

-Each benchmark assessment also has an online quiz that students take after reading and, when applicable, retelling the story.
+Each benchmark assessment also has an online quiz that students take after reading the story.
 These quizzes are scored automatically.